Metric Geometry of Spaces of Persistence Diagrams: Introduction

-Many authors have extensively studied the geometry and topology of spaces of persistence diagrams.
-For instance, Mileyko, Mukherjee, and Harer \cite{mileyko1} examined the completeness, separability, and compactness of subsets of the space of Euclidean persistence diagrams with the $p$-Wasserstein metric, $1\leq p<\infty$.
-Turner et al.\ \cite{turner14} showed that the space of Euclidean persistence diagrams with the $2$-Wasserstein metric is an (infinite dimensional) Alexandrov space with non-negative curvature.
-The results in \cite{mileyko1} imply the existence of Fr\'echet means for certain probability distributions on the space of Euclidean persistence diagrams equipped with the $p$-Wasserstein distance.
-In the case of the $2$-Wasserstein distance, the results in \cite{turner14} imply the convergence of certain algorithms used to find Fr\'echet means of finite sets of Euclidean persistence diagrams.
-Turner \cite{turner20} studied further statistical properties, such as the median of finite sets of Euclidean persistence diagrams, and its relation to the mean.
-All these results are crucially based on the presence of the $p$-Wasserstein metric and, when $p$=2, on the Alexandrov space structure.
+Several authors have extensively studied the geometry and topology of the spaces $\DD_p(\mathbb R^2,\Delta)$.
+For instance, Mileyko, Mukherjee, and Harer \cite{mileyko1} examined the completeness, separability, and compactness of subsets of the space $\DD_p(\mathbb R^2,\Delta)$ with the $p$-Wasserstein metric, $1\leq p<\infty$.
+Turner et al.\ \cite{turner14} showed that $\DD_2(\mathbb R^2,\Delta)$ is an (infinite dimensional) Alexandrov space with non-negative curvature.
+The results in \cite{mileyko1} imply the existence of Fr\'echet means for certain probability distributions on $\DD_p(\mathbb R^2,\Delta)$.
+For $p=2$, the results in \cite{turner14} imply the convergence of certain algorithms used to find Fr\'echet means of finite sets in $\DD_p(\mathbb R^2,\Delta)$.
+Turner \cite{turner20} studied further statistical properties, such as the median of finite sets in $\DD_p(\mathbb R^2,\Delta)$, and its relation to the mean.
+All these results are crucially based on the presence of the $p$-Wasserstein metric and, when $p=2$, on the Alexandrov space structure.

-Alexandrov spaces are complete geodesic spaces with integer Hausdorff dimension and a lower curvature bound in the triangle comparison sense and may be regarded as metric generalizations of complete Riemannian manifolds with a uniform lower bound on sectional curvature \cite{BGP,BBI}.
-In particular, complete Riemannian manifolds with sectional curvature uniformly bounded below, compact Riemannian orbifolds, and Gromov--Hausdorff limits of sequences of compact Riemannian $n$-manifolds with sectional curvature bounded below are Alexandrov spaces.
-Moreover, every convex subset of an Alexandrov space is also an Alexandrov space.
-In general, Alexandrov spaces are not smooth, in contrast with their Riemannian counterparts.
-In the finite-dimensional case, however, they support a weak Riemannian structure which makes them amenable to analytic tools \cite{AmBe,BBI,OtSh}.

-Recently, there has been increasing interest in understanding multiparametric persistence, and in particular, in finding analogs of invariants of persistence diagrams that describe multiparametric persistent topological features in a geometric fashion \cite{bak2021,botnan2022,SC17}.
-This drive naturally leads to constructing spaces of persistence diagrams which generalize Euclidean ones \cite{bubenik2}.